makandra/dusen/README.md

 Processing queries for qualified fields
 ---------------------------------------

+Google supports queries like `filetype:pdf` that filters records by some criteria without performing a full text search.
+Dusen gives you a simple way to support such search syntax.

+### Setup and usage

 We now want to process a qualified query like `email:foo@bar.com` to explictily search for a contact's email address, without going through